 Last Updated on

 Switzerland has been on so many people’s wishlists that you’d expect the place to be amazing.
 It probably really is.
-But we do have a place in India (at least one; if you know more, please do tell me about it; I’d love to add it to my wishlist!) that is pretty much just as awesome.
+But we do have a place in India (at least one; if you know more, please do tell me about it; I’d love to add it to my wishlist!) that is pretty much just as impressive.
 That place is the lovely Sikkim.
 So here are ten reasons why before you make Switzerland plans, you should visit Sikkim.

 Nestled in the Himalayas, the beautiful state of Sikkim became a part of India only in the year 1975.
 The calmness and the silence embedded mystic environment that this state offers is beyond explanation.
 You need to visit it to have a glance of heaven on Earth.